email alerts

 Photos by Torkel Korling.
 Essay by Robert F. Betz.
 1972.

 Across the railroad tracks from Somme Prairie Grove were two acres of Grade A (very high quality) original prairie.
-We had worked there first, removing invasives and spreading seed in what, with our support, soon became Somme Prairie Nature Preserve.
+We had worked there first on what, with our support, soon became Somme Prairie Nature Preserve.

 Our initial plan for Somme Prairie (SP) had been simple.
 Pull invasive weeds, cut invasive brush, and move seed from high-quality to depauperate areas.
 At Somme Prairie Grove, with much less remnant quality prairie, Betz encouraged us to gather seed from diverse nearby natural populations.
 Betz impressed on us his judgment that all prairies had almost certainly lost many species and genetic alleles as a result of lack of fire, fragmentation, grazing, drainage, and other impacts.
 He emphasized two ecosystem conservation strategies: First, save and restore health to the little high-quality remnants.
 Second, do our best to restore full diversity to larger landscapes, where animals, fire, competition, evolution, and time would have the opportunity to restore a more complete, diverse, and sustainable whole.

 Initially, we saw Somme Prairie as the remnant and Somme Prairie Grove (SPG) as part of the larger prairie landscape to which full diversity would be restored.
-To restore missing plant species, we found we could locate nearly all original prairie species (including many missing from the "Grade A" area across the tracks) in spontaneous populations within fifteen miles of the North Branch Prairies.
-We gathered and planted seed in the most open areas.
-Soon SPG had great numbers of plants that had been missing from SP including purple and white prairie clovers, Leiberg's panic grass, white false indigo, milk vetch, Seneca snakeroot, and others.
+To restore missing plant species, we found we could locate nearly all original prairie species (including many missing from the little "Grade A" area across the tracks) in spontaneous populations within fifteen miles of the North Branch Prairies.
+We gathered such seed and planted it in the most open areas.
+Soon SPG had great numbers of plants that had been missing from SP including purple and white prairie clovers, Leiberg's panic grass, milk vetch, Seneca snakeroot, and others.

 But once we recognized that most of SPG was originally savanna,[1] we began to look for savanna seed sources and found them even harder to locate.
-We expanded our search area for savanna and woodland species to 25 miles.
+We revised our protocols, expanding our search area for savanna and woodland species to 25 miles.

 Thus, Betz, Eisenbeis, and other advisors encouraged us volunteers to begin an experiment[2], a specialized sub-set of the overall forest preserve experiment.
-We were – in the words of the Forest Preserves’ charter – “to restore and restock … such lands together with their flora and fauna as nearly as may be, in their natural state and condition …” We sought to assemble larger work crews and more focused expertise than were available for most preserves.
-We would record the work and the results, for comparison with differently managed areas.
+We were – in the words of the Forest Preserves’ charter – “to restore and restock … such lands together with their flora and fauna as nearly as may be, in their natural state and condition …” We would record the work and the results, for comparison with differently managed areas.

 Side by side with that science and conservation experiment is an ongoing human community experiment.
 There should be reports on that too.
 For one, describing recent initiatives in Somme Woods, check out https://woodsandprairie.blogspot.com/2018/02/principles-of-somme-woods-conservation.html.)